 - At least one year of post-independent licensure experience in crisis care/stabilization and case management.

 - Experience with electronic medical record-keeping and documentation.

 What You Will Need

-- Position requires basic digital literacy and use of electronic medical records (EMR).
+- Proficiency with computer programs and the use of electronic medical records (EMR).

 - Crisis assessment and stabilization skills.

 - 2+ years experience in crisis care and case management.

 - Experience with involuntary holds and hospitalization process.